odriverobotics/ODrive/docs/reStructuredText/_build/html/_sources/commands.rst.txt

 * :code:`<axis>.config.startup_encoder_offset_calibration`
 * :code:`<axis>.config.startup_closed_loop_control`

-See :attr:`here <api/odrive.axis.axisstate>` for a description of each state.
+See :attr:`here <ODrive.Axis.AxisState>` for a description of each state.

 Control Mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The default control mode is position control.
 If you want a different mode, you can change :code:`<axis>.controller.config.control_mode`.
-Possible values are listed :attr:`here <api/odrive.controller.controlmode>`.
+Possible values are listed :attr:`here <ODrive.Controller.ControlMode>`.

 Input Mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~